Related stories

 interviews with Sri Chinmoy's students

-Jogyata Dallas Auckland, New Zealand
+Muslim Badami Auckland, New Zealand

-Making progress on Sri Chinmoy's Path
+Growing up on Sri Chinmoy's path

 I had been living and teaching in a small mining town nine hours north of where I now reside, Winnipeg.
 I had been in this town for about four years, and had been deeply spiritually seeking while I was there.
 This town was very isolated and remote, so I would often drive on weekends to the nearest large city and browse the bookstores for anything related to spirituality.
 I read books from all different paths, from Taoism to New Age philosophy, but the more I read, the deeper my hunger grew.